DerGuru/The-Resonant/New Chapters/Part1/P1-09_First_Contact.md

 "Okay," he whispered to the empty room.
 "Let's see where this goes."

-The resonance pulsed once—warm, steady, reassuring.
+The resonance pulsed once - warm, steady, reassuring.

 And for the first time in a very long time, Jason Fischer smiled.